 These assessments help your hiring team focus on the top candidates by automatically ranking each candidate so that your hiring team can review, rank, and sort your entire candidate pool in a matter of mouse clicks.

 Recruiters looking to hire better candidates use pre-employment skills tests to analyze their skill sets.
 Searching for top talent based only on a resume can be difficult because many candidates fabricate their experience or embellish their skills.

 Even if your candidate pool is made up of upright, honest individuals, research shows that experience doesn’t predict a new hire’s skills.

-In fact, the data show that multi-measure tests (tests that include a mix of the test types mentioned above) are the best at predicting on-the-job success when compared to reference checks, job experience, or any tests type on their own.
+In fact, the data show that multi-measure tests (tests that include a mix of the test types mentioned above) are the best at predicting on-the-job success when compared with reference checks, job experience, or any test type on its own.